toshiladitya/BookRecommandation/README.md

   },
   ...
 ]
-- POST /api/books/fetch_books/
+POST /api/books/fetch_books/

-- Fetches books from the Google Books API and adds them to the database.
-Requires a JSON payload with the key "query" for search terms.
+Fetches books from the Google Books API and adds them to the database.
+Requires a JSON payload with the key query for search terms.

-- Request:
+Request:

-- json
+json
-- Copy code
+Copy code
 {
   "query": "Python programming"
 }
-- Response:
+Response:

-- json
+json
-- Copy code
+Copy code
 [
   {
     "id": 1,